coderehan/LLD-Coding-Framework-Android/07-Hotel-Booking-System/README.md

         return booking
     }

+    /**
+     * Cancels an existing booking.
+     *
+     * Cancellation flow:
+     * 1. Find the booking using its booking ID.
+     * 2. Mark the booking as CANCELLED.
+     * 3. Release the room so another guest can book it.
+     */
     fun cancelBooking(bookingId: String) {

         // Find the existing booking using its unique booking ID.
-        // If it doesn't exist, cancellation cannot continue. val booking = bookings[bookingId]
+        // Cancellation cannot continue if the booking doesn't exist. val booking = bookings[bookingId]
             ?: throw NoSuchElementException("Booking not found")

         // Mark the booking as cancelled.
         booking.status = BookingStatus.CANCELLED

-        // Release the room so another guest can book it. booking.room.status =
+        // Release the room and make it available for future bookings. booking.room.status =
             RoomStatus.AVAILABLE // free the room again
     }